Diffusion Schr\"odinger Bridge with Applications to Score-Based Generative Modeling: Experiments

 A reduced U-net architecture based on \citet{nichol2021improved} is used to approximate $B^n_{k}$ and $F^{n}_k$.
 Further details are given in \Cref{sec:generative-modeling-1}.
 Our method is validated on downscaled CelebA in \Cref{fig:celeba}. \Cref{fig:mnist} illustrates qualitative improvement over $8$ DSB iterations with as few as $N=12$ diffusion steps.
 Note, as shown in \Cref{sec:generative-modeling-1}, we obtain better results with higher $N$ yet still significantly fewer steps than in the original SGM procedures \citep{song2020improved, song2019generative} which use $N=100$. \Cref{fig:fid} illustrates how the sample quality, measured quantitatively in terms of Fr\'{e}chet Inception Distance (FID) \citep{heusel2017gans}, improves with the number of DSB iterations for various numbers of steps $N$.

-\textbf{Dataset interpolation.} \schro bridges not only allow us to reduce the number of steps in SGM methods but also enable flexibility in the choice of the prior density $\pprior$, which is not necessarily Gaussian contrary to previous works on SGM.
-In particular, our approach is still valid if $\pprior$ is any other data distribution $\pdata'$.
+\textbf{Dataset interpolation.} \schro bridges not only reduce the number of steps in SGM methods but also enable flexibility in the choice of the prior density $\pprior$.
+Our approach is still valid for non-Gaussian $\pprior$, contrary to previous SGM works, and can be set as any other data distribution $\pdata'$.
 In this case DSB converges towards a bridge between $\pdata$ and $\pdata'$, see \Cref{fig:transport}.
 These experiments pave the way towards high-dimensional optimal transport between arbitrary data distributions.